 Yes, I said it!
 Most people will disagree with this, but I’m here to set the record straight.
 The good news is, limescale is quite harmless to the human body.
 Because it’s basically calcium, an essential mineral in your body, high levels of it in water isn’t actually unhealthy, according to the WHO.

-Your body is completely capable of dealing with the amount of calcium that is in the tap water in Valencia.
+Your body is completely capable of dealing with the amount of calcium that is in the tap water in Alicante.
 And no, it won’t make you get kidney stones.
 That is also a complete myth.
 Kidney stones are not usually made of calcium, but of oxalate, a different element completely.

 In fact, did you know that the biggest risk factor to developing kidney stones is not drinking enough water…?
 Makes you think, right?